kibertoad/toad-uri-js/README.md

 URI.js has an extensive test suite, and works in all (Node.js, web) environments.
 It weighs in at 6.4kb (gzipped, 17kb deflated).

+This is a fork of [uri-js](https://github.com/garycourt/uri-js), aiming to provide a consistently maintained modern version of the library.

 ## API

 ### Parsing